AEW Beach Break: History

 On March 18, 2019, Cody Rhodes, who became a wrestler and an executive vice president of All Elite Wrestling (AEW), filed to trademark several World Championship Wrestling (WCW) event names that WWE (the owner of WCW's intellectual property) had let expire, including Bash at the Beach, on the basis that Dusty Rhodes, his father, created them.
 Accordingly, AEW held two Bash at the Beach events in 2020.
 In November of that year, however, a settlement was reached between Cody Rhodes and WWE in which Cody gained the "Cody Rhodes" trademark, which WWE had held onto after his run in that company, in exchange for WWE gaining the WCW event name trademarks that Cody had claimed, including Bash at the Beach.

 Two weeks after the trademark settlement was announced, AEW replaced Bash at the Beach with an event called Beach Break, named after one of AEW wrestler Orange Cassidy's finishing moves, the Beach Break.
 It was announced to be held as a special episode of Dynamite in January 2021.
 However, the event was later rescheduled to February 3.
 Due to the ongoing COVID-19 pandemic, the event was held at Daily's Place in Jacksonville, Florida.

 On the January 5, 2022, episode of Dynamite, it was announced that a second Beach Break would take place as a two-part event at the Wolstein Center in Cleveland, Ohio on January 26.
 The first part aired live as Dynamite while the second part aired on tape delay as the January 28 episode of Rampage.
-This established Beach Break as an annual television special for AEW held in midwinter.
+The 2022 event would also feature Rhodes's final match in AEW.
+This had also established Beach Break as an annual television special for AEW held in midwinter; however, an event was not held in 2023.

+During the June 26, 2024, episode of Dynamite, Beach Break was announced to return as special episodes of the following week's Dynamite and Rampage on July 3, 2024, with Rampage airing on tape delay on July 5, both as part of a cross-promotion with Shark Week.
+It was scheduled to be held at the Wintrust Arena in Chicago, Illinois.

+On April 22, 2025, AEW announced that the fourth Beach Break would take place on May 14, 2025, emanating from the Now Arena in Hoffman Estates, Illinois.
+It was also scheduled as a two-part event.
+Due to Rampage's cancellation at the end of 2024, the first part aired live as Dynamite with the second part airing on tape delay as Saturday Night Collision on May 17.